 Arthur Hooper’s Restaurant Interiors

 The premises were recently derelict until the refurbishment.
 Historically, a Victorian fruit salesman named Arthur Hooper was an occupant, hence the name of the restaurant.
 The interiors have been kitted out by Buster + Punch, who are located a stone’s throw away from Stoney Street!
 Buster + Punch is an interior fashion design label.
 They are known for their use of rare, solid materials which they use to create lighting, furniture and even motorbikes.

 They have transformed the interiors into a Luxe-Industrial stylish haven.
-Massimo Minale, architect and creative director of Buster + Punch has delved into the historic markets, Victorian steel structures and even the cobbled pavements to interpret these cues into a thoughtful modern space for the discerning diner.
+Massimo Minale, architect and creative director of Buster + Punch delved into the historic markets, Victorian steel structures and even the cobbled pavements to interpret these cues into a thoughtful, modern space for the discerning diner.
 From crafted steel, caged light fittings to the tailored rare-wood cabinetry with bevelled glass to the custom hexagonal concrete flooring, you’ll love it.
-I’ve been dreaming about the rare-wood cabinetry for kitchen cupboards, I wonder how much that would cost?
+I’ve been dreaming about the rare-wood cabinetry for kitchen cupboards, and I wonder how much that would cost?
 You can admire select pieces of art by Matt Small and Dan Hillier while you tuck into your food.
-With just over fifty covers, the restaurant isn’t massive, it’s got a classy, intimate feel about it so works well for a cosy date or a client lunch.
+With just over fifty covers, the restaurant isn’t massive, and it’s got a classy, intimate feel about it so works well for a cosy date or a client lunch.